abany-consulting-ltd/AutoSLAPS/README.md

 * An Azure subscription along with Intune licensing
 * A pre-configured Azure Storage blob.
-* Az, AzureAD and IntuneWin32App modules pre-installed on the computer where the install shall be run. (not essential as the scripts will check and download/import if necessary, but nice to pre-prepare for a more streamlined install)
+* 'Az', 'AzureAD' and 'IntuneWin32App' modules pre-installed on the computer where the install shall be run. (not essential as the scripts will check and download/import if necessary, but nice to pre-prepare for a more streamlined install)

 <br>